 In fact, knowing ourselves as we do, we realized that even if we have a deeply sacramental life, we still fall short.
 That's where humility comes in.
 Like the publican in the story from Luke 18, we find ourselves in need of praying what came to be called The Jesus Prayer: "Lord Jesus Christ, Son of God, have mercy on me, a sinner."

-This is a simple and powerful prayer that strikes at the heart of our need for truth about ourselves and the strength that it takes to be more faithful to God and sacrificial toward others.
+This is a simple and powerful prayer that strikes at the heart of the need to face the truth about ourselves, and the strength that it takes to be more faithful to God and sacrificial toward others.
 Simply put, it's what we're all called to do.

 This is indicated at the Transfiguration (Matthew 17:1–8, Mark 9:2–13, Luke 9:28–36) when Peter, James, and John saw Jesus glorified.
 Peter recounts this story in his second epistle (1:16-18) and adds (in verses 19-21) what is important for all of us.